wangxiang4/book/docs/math/0 Core Courses/31 Chapter9 permutations and combinations Module2 six fundamental methods.md

   treat __the elements as $\boldsymbol{m+n}$ items__ and apply the divider method.
   In this case, there are $C_{n+m-1}^{m-1}$ ways.
   ![Divider method formula explanation.svg](../../public/math/Core%20Courses/Divider%20method%20formula%20explanation.svg)
-- In the divider method, dividers can't be placed before the first element or after the last element, nor can two dividers be placed in the same gap.
+- In the divider method, dividers cannot be placed before the first element or after the last element, nor can two dividers be placed in the same gap.

 ## 8.Focus 5